AndreaSeverini/python-basic/README.md

 - [Generating Random Data In Python](https://realpython.com/python-random/)

 ---

+## 19. Pandas Overview

+In this section, we will be providing an overview of Pandas, a powerful and versatile library for data manipulation and analysis in Python.
+It introduces DataFrames, which are two-dimensional, size-mutable, heterogeneous tabular data structures with labeled axes.

+**1. Introduction to Pandas:**
+- Pandas, built on the Numpy package, primarily uses a data structure known as a DataFrame.
+DataFrames are basically multi-dimensional arrays with attached row and column labels, capable of holding heterogeneous data types.

+**2. Creating DataFrames:**
+- DataFrames can be created from lists, with each sub-list representing a row in the DataFrame, or dictionaries, where the keys become column names and their corresponding values form the data for those columns.

+**3. Operations on DataFrame Columns:**
+- Various operations can be performed on DataFrame columns, such as retrieving the maximum value in a column.
+Furthermore, DataFrame objects possess numerous methods and attributes that can be used to manipulate and analyze the data.

+**4. Reading Data from Various Formats:**
+- The Pandas library is versatile in reading data from a wide variety of formats including CSV, Excel, and JSON files, all of which can be read into DataFrames.

+**5. Slicing the DataFrame:**
+- Pandas offers powerful slicing functionalities.
+The `.loc` method allows slicing by labels, while the `.iloc` method slices based on integer indexes.

+**6. Modifying the DataFrame:**
+- Columns can be removed or added from/to the DataFrame with ease.
+Additionally, operations can be performed directly on DataFrame columns.

+**7. Transposing the DataFrame:**
+- The DataFrame can be transposed, i.e., switching the rows and columns, using the `.T` attribute.
+New columns can be added to the transposed DataFrame in a similar manner to the original DataFrame.

 ## Additional Resources

 For those looking to delve deeper into Python, here are some additional resources: